Koshban/influxdb_to_prometheus_exporter_myusecases/src/query_and_json/README.md

 # Flask Application with InfluxDB and Prometheus

+This Project queries influxDB and Posts data for Prometheus scraper to read.
+It has been built in 2 ways :

-This project is a Flask web application that interacts with InfluxDB and Prometheus to execute queries, log results, and expose metrics.
+- Flask web application that interacts with InfluxDB and Prometheus to execute queries, log results, and expose metrics.

+- FastAPI application that periodically executes queries on an InfluxDB database, logs the results, sends the data to a specified endpoint, and updates Prometheus metrics.
+It also exposes endpoints to get and post these metrics.

+## Features

+Configurable SSL for HTTPS.
+Logging of the application activity to a log file.
+Execution of InfluxDB queries and logging of the results.
+Scheduling of tasks to periodically execute these queries.
+Sending the data to a specific endpoint.
+Updating Prometheus metrics.
+Endpoints to get and post these metrics.

 ## Getting Started